365 days a year

 You know how to dive already?

 Cambodian diving features less of the big species of fish found elsewhere, but much more diversity.
+Visibility is good, and gets better the further out from the mainland.
 Lots of lightly explored and completely unexplored destinations await.

 Also, Check out